jekymin8232/vitalguardai-com/README.md

-## True cypherpunks trust vanilla code and minimal dependencies.
+## True cypherpunks forge their own tools.

 **The following 10 principles are non-negotiable in my AI design philosophy:**
 1. Hallucinations must be minimized.